-Capital transactions, such as payments and transfers of capital with regard to direct investments, investments in real property and transactions with securities are executed freely, in accordance with regulations.
+Capital transactions, such as payments and transfers of capital with regard to direct investments, investments in real property (except in agricultural land) and transactions with securities are executed freely, in accordance with regulations.

 Under the Act, residents may freely transfer money for the purchase of real property abroad and non-residents may do so for the purchase of real property in Serbia.